 Computer or printer malfunction (loss or corruption of data) is not sufficient grounds for appeal on its own.
-Students are strongly advised to always backup their work on a regular and frequent basis.
+Students are strongly advised to always backup their work on a regular and frequent basis in multiple locations.

 Mobile Phones/Electronic Devices